-Section 270-100.
+Section 270-110.
 Burden of Proof in Appeals and Variances.

-270-100.1 Requirements.
-It shall be the responsibility of an applicant seeking relief to present facts and evidence to explain how the proposed appeal or variance is consistent with the general spirit and intent of the UDO.
+It shall be the responsibility of an applicant seeking relief to present facts and evidence to explain how the proposed appeal or variance is consistent with the general spirit and intent of Title 2 of the UDO.

-270-100.2 Review.
-It is the duty of the Zoning Board of Appeals to review such facts and evidence in light of the intent of the UDO to balance the public health, safety, and general welfare against the injury to a specific applicant that would result from the strict application of the provisions of the UDO on the applicant's property.
+It is the duty of the Zoning Board of Appeals to review such facts and evidence in light of the intent of Title 2 of the UDO to balance the public health, safety and general welfare against the injury to a specific applicant that would result from the strict application of the provisions of the UDO on the applicant's property.

-Section 270-110.
+Section 270-120.
 Appeals to Decisions of the Zoning Board of Appeals.